dtcenter/METplus/docs/Users_Guide/systemconfiguration.rst

 Grouping forecast leads is possible as well using a special version of the :term:`LEAD_SEQ` variable for the
 **SeriesByLead Wrapper Only**.
-If :term:`SERIES_BY_LEAD_GROUP_FCSTS` = True, then you can define groups of forecast leads that will be evaluated together.
+If :term:`SERIES_BY_LEAD_GROUP_FCSTS` = True, then groups of forecast leads can be defined to be evaluated together.
 You can define any number of these groups by setting configuration variables LEAD_SEQ_1, LEAD_SEQ_2, ..., :term:`LEAD_SEQ_\<n\>`.
 You can define the value with a comma-separated list of integers (currently only hours are supported here)